spacepy/dbprocessing/docs/developer/github.rst

 is on.
 (The PR itself must actually be submitted to the dbprocessing repository).

-We require status checks to pass before merging to master; in the GitHub branch settings, this takes the form of a branch protection rule that requires the CircleCI ``main`` workflow to succeed on the PR. `This document
+We require status checks to pass before merging to main; in the GitHub branch settings, this takes the form of a branch protection rule that requires the CircleCI ``main`` workflow to succeed on the PR. `This document
 <https://web.archive.org/web/20210304061613/